 Research indicates that children learn most from books when they are actively engaged and involved in the reading.
 In dialogic reading, the adult “helps the child become the teller of the story” (Whitehurst, 1992) by asking guided questions, listening to children’s responses, and helping the child to expand on her answer.
 Dialogic reading has been shown to improve children’s oral language skills and understanding of written language, which impacts their academic and economic success later on.

-The Center is offering multi-lingual families the opportunity to participate in training sessions.
-Women and adolescent girls with caregiving responsibilities are especially encouraged to participate.
-Dr. Ann Anderberg, a bilingual associate professor of edcuation and expert on supporting English Language Learners, will lead sessions on dialogic reading and supporting dual language learners.
-Families will receive children's books to keep in both English and their first language, as well as a certificate of completion from the School of Continuing Education.
-Child care and refreshments will be provided.
+The Center offered multi-lingual families, including high school students, the opportunity to participate in training sessions.
+Dr. Ann Anderberg, a bilingual associate professor of edcuation and expert on supporting English Language Learners, will led sessions on dialogic reading and supporting dual language learners.
+All participating families received children's books to keep in both English and their first language, as well as a certificate of completion from the School of Continuing Education.

-After completing the training, interested families may be videotaped reading to their children in English and/or their first language.
-The edited videos will be shows on local television stations so that a broad audience will see their friends and neighbors demonstrating the dialogic reading method in English and other languages.
-Finished videos will be distributed to collaborating early learning programs for use in their own parent education programs.
-(Families are not required to be videotaped.)
+Interested families were videotaped reading to their children in English and/or their first language.
+The edited videos have been turned into brief public service announcements that are being aired on local television stations to demonstrate the dialogic reading method in English and other languages.
+Finished videos are available for local early learning programs to share with families and use in parent education programs.
+Videos are also available on-line.

 Dr. Ann Anderberg, Principal Investigator

-Dr. Carol Williams and Dr. Indira Petosky, Continuing Education Liaisons
+Dr. Carol Williams and Dr. Indira Petosky, Continuing Education and Recruitment Liaisons

 Niloufar Rezai, CFDRC Liaison